Staff Writer Rachael Medina

 Best season: Winter

 Since it takes some effort to reach this alcove, Black’s Beach is often a bit quieter than the rest of the surfing beaches in San Diego.
-Hiking down to the shore takes about 20 minutes (and you are likely to encounter nudists once you get there), so pack accordingly and be prepared for the trek.
+Hiking down to the shore takes about 20 minutes (and you are likely to encounter some nudists once you get there), so pack accordingly and be prepared for the trek.

 Best for: Beginner/intermediate surfers